wilmix8/GDollar/README.md

 Note:gdollar project is started at google code and it is modified at github.

-note:  Gdollar  source   code  is  expected  to  change  since  .dll  is  best  one  than  .class file..
+Note:  Gdollar  source   code  is  expected  to  change  since  .dll  is  best  one  than  .class file..

+Kindly visit our url given below for more details about latest information updates...

+GDOLLAR PROGRAMMING TUTORIAL URL: https://wilmixsolomon555.wixsite.com/jittutorial/gdollarprogrammingtutorial